 Figure 4.2.7.2-1: Removal of events subscription information using HTTP DELETE

-When the AF decides to unsubscribe to all subscribed events for the existing application session context, the AF shall invoke the Npcf_PolicyAuthorization_Unsubscribe service operation by sending the HTTP DELETE request message to the resource URI representing the "Events Subscription" sub-resource in the PCF, as shown in figure 4.2.7.2-1, step 1.
+When the NF service consumer decides to unsubscribe to all subscribed events for the existing application session context, the NF service consumer shall invoke the Npcf_PolicyAuthorization_Unsubscribe service operation by sending the HTTP DELETE request message to the resource URI representing the "Events Subscription" sub-resource in the PCF, as shown in figure 4.2.7.2-1, step 1.

-Upon the reception of the HTTP DELETE request message from the AF, the PCF shall decide whether the received HTTP request message is accepted.
+Upon the reception of the HTTP DELETE request message from the NF service consumer, the PCF shall decide whether the received HTTP request message is accepted.